sltdhub/iso3166-2-api/API.md

 # ISO3166-2 API

 Two query string parameters are available in the API - `alpha2` and `name`.
-The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter to the main endpoint - "?alpha2=JP" - or added to the alpha2 endpoint - "/alpha2/JP".
-A single alpha-2 or list of them can be passed to the API (e.g "FR", "DE", "HU, ID, MA").
-The name parameter can be a country name in english as it is most commonly known.
-The name can similarly be added as a query string parameter to the main endpoint - "?name="Denmark" - or added to the name endpoint - "/name/Denmark".
-A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if "?name=Swede".
+The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter to the main endpoint - ?alpha2=JP - or added to the alpha2 endpoint - /alpha2/JP.
+A single alpha-2 or list of them can be passed to the API (e.g "FR, DE, HU, ID, MA").
+The name parameter can be a country name in english as it is most commonly known, according to the ISO 3166-1.
+The name can similarly be added as a query string parameter to the main endpoint - ?name=Denmark - or added to the name endpoint - /name/Denmark.
+A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if ?name=Swede.
+The main API endpoint will return the landing page and API documentation, the /all endpoint returns all the ISO 3166-2 data for all countries.

 The API documentation and usage with all useful commands and examples to the API is available on the [API.md](https://github.com/amckenna41/iso3166-2-api/API.md) file.
 The full list of attributes/fields available in `iso3166-2` can be viewed in the [ATTRIBUTES.md][attributes] file.